 Candidates may attend the public testing of voting machines, and mistakes caught at that time can usually be fixed.
 By attending the public testing, candidates can also assure the accuracy of the machines.
 The dates and times of the public testing are published in a local newspaper.
 Contact the election commission for more information.
-If the mistake is on a printed ballot, submit an affidavit to the election commission pointing out the mistake.
-The election commission must meet to either resolve the mistake or state why the mistake cannot be fixed.
-[A.C.A. §7-5-209]
+If the mistake is found, the election commission must meet to either resolve the mistake or state why the mistake cannot be fixed.
+Mistakes must be corrected by the commission unless, by unanimous vote, the error can be mitigated.
+Candidates' names left off a ballot must be corrected.
+[A.C.A. §7-5-209, as amended by Act 308 of 2023]